jaredwray/fumanchu/README.md

 ```

 In addition, we have made the helper functions have a compatibility such as `HelperRegistryCompatibility.NODEJS` or `HelperRegistryCompatibility.BROWSER`.
 This will allow you to filter out based on your environment!

-# Migrating from v3 to v4

-We have made some breaking changes in v4:
-* We no longer support the legacy helpers that were in this project as we have migrated to a new helper system.
-* `createHandlebars` is now deprecated in favor of just using `fumanchu()` and no more needing async.
-* The `FumanchuOptions` has been changed on filtering and also now fully supported with `fumanchu()`

 ## How to Contribute
 Clone the repository locally refer to the [CONTRIBUTING](CONTRIBUTING.md) guide.
 If you have any questions please feel free to ask by creating an issue and label it `question`.